Max Slater

 However, that limitation isn’t so bad—we can create a compiler that differentiates expressions in our symbolic language for us.
 This is the technique used in computer algebra packages like Mathematica.

-For example, we could create a simple language of polynomials that is symbolically differentiable using the following set of recursive rules:
+For example, we could create a simple language of polynomials that is symbolically differentiable using a small set of recursive rules.

 d(n) -> 0